 Privacy Commitment

 Your identity data, vault, and communications content (SMS, MMS, voicemail) all use zero-knowledge encryption at rest.
 Once stored, only your device can decrypt them.
-Inbound communications use X25519 elliptic-curve key agreement with a fresh ephemeral keypair per message, so each stored message has its own forward-secret seal: even a future compromise of your private key cannot decrypt past messages.
+Inbound communications are encrypted with AES-256-GCM under a one-time key that is sealed to your X25519 public key; we discard our sealing keypair the instant the message is stored, so we hold no key that can read them, not even later or under a warrant.
+(Your own device key can decrypt your history, since it is the key your device uses to read your messages.)
 We scan SMS/MMS for safety in real time as required by law, then seal the content with your key.
 Carrier-network transit (SS7/SIP) is unavoidable for phone services and is visible to carriers like all SMS.
 We minimize what we collect to the legal minimum.

 Learn more about how we protect your data at rest: Application Security